Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

 ### regions
 The data contains a number of separate regions , with each data point a location in this region.
-The name of the field which specifies the region and the fields which specify the x,y co-ordinates ,
+The name of the field which specifies the region and the fields which specify the x, y co-ordinates ,

 all_regions is a dictionary with the name of the region (the value in the region field) as the key, it contains the following

 * roi the limits of the regions
-* images a dictionary of images describing the file, its position and height,width and name.
+* images a dictionary of images describing the file, its position and height, width and name.
 The image can be enlarged or offset from the points
 * default_image - the name of the image that will be loaded - if null or missing, no background image will be loaded

 scale - in mm